 Kite flying changed his life—and now he hopes it can help change others’, too.
 Connor travels the world with “Dare to Dream,” a program he co-founded with his mother Amy Doran, lead job coach at NWC.
 Together, they participate in kite flying festivals to raise epilepsy and anti-bullying awareness.
 They also team up with foundations to raise funds for Sudden Unexplained Death in Epilepsy Patients (SUDEP).

 In April, Connor and Amy will travel to Cervia, Italy for the Artevento Festival, where professional kite flyers come together to share their handmade kites and compete in flying competitions.
-At home in the Pacific Northwest, Connor also spreads the word about workplace inclusion for people with disabilities—he found his own job at a Seattle Trader Joe’s through Employment Services at Northwest Center.
+At home in the Pacific Northwest, Connor also spreads the word about workplace inclusion for people with disabilities—he found his own job through Employment Services at Northwest Center.

 Connor feels he’s living his dream, and he encourages others to believe in themselves and embrace their dreams, too.
 “If you believe in yourself, you can do anything,” he says.
 “No matter what type of disability you have or other life challenges, never give up.”